Body

 The History tab

-See a list of the audio you've recorded into Poodle.
+Anywhere you can access the Poodll recorder icon (e.g. in the Moodle editor), you can access the "History" tab to view all your previous Poodll recordings.
 Clicking on a file in the list will provide options for Renaming the file, previewing it (including downloading a copy), deleting it, or creating a copy in the Moodle editor.

 User-specific behaviours during recording